Joysn4ke/ProjetCS8/readme.md

 - **Terminal-based gameplay** with colored grid visualization
 - **Grid-based movement** using keyboard controls (z/q/s/d or arrow keys)
 - **Health system** - lose health when stepping on traps or encountering the pirate
-- **Enemy AI** - a pirate that chases you when you're in sight, otherwise moves randomly
+- **Enemy** - a pirate that chases you when you're in sight, otherwise moves randomly
 - **Hidden traps** - randomly placed dangers that damage you when stepped on
 - **State machine architecture** for robust game logic